robinwittebol/whatsapp-theme/README.md

 Home Assistant theme based on Whatsapp colors by Robin Wittebol.
 Supports dark and light mode.

+## Disclaimer
+This theme is not made by or associated with Whatsapp or Meta.

 ## Preparation

 1. Make sure that in your **configuration.yaml** file you have the following: